Frequently Asked Questions

 The Agency of Deborah's Touch is not a school, but is a medical transcription service, so we have a unique understanding of what medical transcriptionists need to know.
 We provide mentorship and practical guidance as part of the program with no surprises or unexpected costs.

-Our statistics, from the twenty years that Medical Transcription A to Z has been available, show that by spending approximately ten hours per week, at a typing speed of 60 wpm, one can complete the program within six months.
+Our statistics, from the thirty years that Medical Transcription A to Z has been available, show that by spending approximately ten hours per week, at a typing speed of 60 wpm, one can complete the program within six months.
 These statistics are based upon having a good grasp of punctuation, English and grammar.

 When you have finished our program, you must send us all of your completed dictation, and complete a basic oral review.
 You will receive a letter of recommendation that will help you start your business and go for interviews, if you choose to work on-site, or start your own business.
 We hire our students who have completed A to Z and done well!
 Work for us!.
 More than twenty-five medical transcriptionists currently contract with us.
 We can help you like no one else can.